deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

   * - ``sites``
     - List
-    - An *optional* list of :ref:`site_api` objects.
+    - An *optional* list of :ref:`site_api` instances.
 The default value is an empty list.

   * - ``couplings``
     - List
-    - An *optional* list of coupling objects.
+    - An *optional* list of coupling instances.
 The default value is an empty list.

   * - ``abundance``
     - String